Resilience of Quantum Teleportation Fidelity for Bipartite Mixed States near Schwarzschild and Dilaton Black Holes: Results and discussion:

 Tracing out the inaccessible regions of $B$ and $C$ i.e. $\bar{B}$ and $\bar{C}$ subsequently we get

 As before we will now trace out party $B$ from the eq. (\ref{denw1}) and thus the resultant state obtained, which is a bipartite mixed state, is shown below.

 As we explained earlier, we would not trace out $A$ from the tripartite state as $A$ is in the flat region.
 Using eq.(\ref{concurrence}), we can calculate the concurrence of the state (\ref{rhoabipartite2w1}) and plot the result below. \\\\ In the fig.\ref{concbipartw1} we show the effects on the concurrence of the bipartite mixed state ($\rho_{W_{1}}^{wfac}$) when the parties $B$ and $C$ are subjected to the event-horizon of Schwarzschild black hole, though the concurrence of the state is reduced.
 The concurrence of the bipartite mixed state reaches is maximum value at $0.46$ when $T=1$ and $\omega = 1$.
 When $0\leq \omega\leq 1$, $0\leq C(\rho_{W_{1}}^{wfac})\leq 0.46$ whereas for $1\leq T\leq 5$ also $0\leq C(\rho_{W_{1}}^{wfac})\leq 0.46$. \\\\ Next we plot the concurrence of the state $\rho_{W_{1}}^{wfac}$ when the state $W_{1}$ of eq.(\ref{nonprotow}) comes close contact with Dilaton black hole.
-We plot $C(\rho_{W_{1}}^{wfac})$ against the Dilaton parameter $D$ and monochromatic frequency $\omega$. \\\\ We observe from fig.\ref{concdilw1} that when $D$ is varied from $0.1$ to $10$ then $C(\rho_{W_{1}}^{wfac})$ varies between $0$ and $0.7$.
+We plot $C(\rho_{W_{1}}^{wfac})$ against the Dilaton parameter ($D$) and monochromatic frequency ($\omega$). \\\\ We observe from fig.\ref{concdilw1} that when $D$ is varied from $0.1$ to $10$ then $C(\rho_{W_{1}}^{wfac})$ varies between $0$ and $0.7$.
 More specifically, $C(\rho_{W_{1}}^{wfac})$ starts with the value $0.7$ and then gradually starts decreasing as $D$ increases, and for $D>1.5$, it completely decays.
 On the other hand for $0\leq \omega \leq 1$, $0\leq C(\rho_{W_{1}}^{wfac}) \leq 0.7$.
-We now check on the capacity of the bipartite mixed state $\rho_{W_{1}}^{wfac}$ (under the influence of Schwarzschild black hole) as quantum teleportation channel which we quantified by teleportation fidelity.\\\\ Using eq.(\ref{telepfid}) we calculate $f^{T}(\rho_{W_{1}}^{wfac})$ and plot this against the parameters such as monochromatic frequency ($\omega$) and the Hawking temperature ($T$).
-The plot is shown below.
+We now check on the capacity of the bipartite mixed state $\rho_{W_{1}}^{wfac}$ (in the background of Schwarzschild black hole) as quantum teleportation channel which we quantified by teleportation fidelity.\\\\ Using eq.(\ref{telepfid}) we calculate $f^{T}(\rho_{W_{1}}^{wfac})$ and plot this against the parameters such as monochromatic frequency ($\omega$) and the Hawking temperature ($T$).
+The plot is shown below. \\\\ The fig.\ref{telepfidw1sch} clearly shows that the as we vary Hawing temperature ($T$) from $1$ to $5$ and monochromatic frequency ($\omega$) from $0$ to $1$. the teleportation fidelity $f^{T}(\rho_{W_{1}}^{wfac})> 0.7$.
+Similarly we plot the teleportation fidelity $f^{T}(\rho_{W_{1}}^{wfac})$ in the system of Dilaton black hole, with respect to parameters $D$ and $\omega$. \\\\ From the fig.\ref{telepfidw1dilt}, it is clear that the teleportation fidelity of the bipartite mixed state derived from non-prototype $W$ state which was exposed to Dilaton black hole, exceeds $0.7$ depending upon the specific ranges of the Dilaton parameter ($D$) and monochromatic frequency ($\omega$).\\\\ Based on our analysis presented in figs. \ref{conc2plot},\ref{conc2plotb},\ref{telfidw},\ref{telepfiddilw} and figs.\ref{concbipartw1},\ref{concdilw1},\ref{telepfidw1sch},\ref{telepfidw1dilt}, we compare the behaviors of concurrences and fidelities of prototype $W$ state and non-prototype $W_1$ state.
+The non-prototype $W_1$ state shows higher maximum concurrence ($C \approx 0.46$ in Schwarzschild, $C \approx 0.70$ in Dilaton) compared to the prototype $W$ state ($C \approx 0.26$ in Schwarzschild, $C \approx 0.12$ in Dilaton), indicating stronger residual bipartite entanglement.
+One can also observe the prototype $W$ state maintains finite concurrence for $D < 1.16$, while the $W_1$ state extends to $D < 1.5$, showing greater resilience to the Dilaton parameter.
+The prototype $W$ state exhibits teleportation fidelity in the range $0.715 < f^T < 0.745$ for Schwarzschild and $0.709 < f^T < 0.712$ for Dilaton, with systematic variation against $T$ and $\omega$.
+The $W_1$ state maintains $f^T > 0.7$ across both backgrounds when entanglement persists, but shows sharper fidelity degradation near the critical Dilaton value.
+The prototype $W$ state offers more reliable performance across wider parameter ranges, making it suitable for scenarios with uncertain black hole parameters.
+The $W_1$ state provides higher potential fidelity but requires more controlled conditions, particularly regarding the Dilaton parameter.
+These differences arise from the distinct entanglement distributions in the two $W$ class states, demonstrating that the internal structure of tripartite entanglement significantly influences the teleportation capability of derived bipartite channels under gravitational effects.